-For loans made after July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan gets under 78 percent of your purchase amount � but not when the borrower earns 22 percent equity.
-(This legal obligation does not include certain higher risk mortgages.)
-The good news is that you can cancel your PMI yourself (for a loan that closed after July '99), regardless of the original price of purchase, once your equity reaches twenty percent.
+For loans made since July 1999, lending institutions are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes lower than 78 percent of your purchase price � but not at the point the loan reaches 22 percent equity.
+(The legal obligation does not include certain higher risk mortgages.)
+The good news is that you can cancel your PMI yourself (for a mortgage loan that closed past July '99), without considering the original price of purchase, when the equity reaches twenty percent.

 The Proof is in the Appraisal